Nahid Mirza: Personal life

-Nahid was the daughter of Aristocrat Amirteymour Kalali, and the granddaughter of Mir 'Ali Mardan Shah, Nuzrat ol-Molk and his wife Princess Ashraf us-Sultana.
+Nahid was the daughter of Amirteymour Kalali, and the granddaughter of Prince Mir 'Ali Mardan Shah, Nuzrat ol-Molk and his wife Ashraf us-Sultana Qajar.

 Nahid was first married to an Iranian Lieutenant Colonel Afghamy, a then military-attaché at the Iranian Embassy in Pakistan.
 At the same time, Iskander Mirza was the secretary of the Defense Ministry in Pakistan.
 During an event at the Russian embassy in Karachi, she met Iskandar Mirza for the first time.
 In 1952, the Afghamys left Pakistan for Tehran again.
 And Nahid joined her daughter in London, who at the time was to enter a boarding school in the town.
 In December 1953 she divorced Afghamy and in September 1954 she married Mirza who had lost his wife and son in a plane crash.